Analog quantum chemistry simulation: Obtaining molecular potentials

 \subsection{Choice of simulator parameters}

-In Figure~3A we show how the energy of the bound state of the spin excitation as a function on the interfermionic separation.
-We use exact diagonalization of $H_M(\{\jj\})$ for two fermions at positions $(m- \cl{d/2},m,m)$ and $(m+\fl{d/2},m,m)$.
-Here $\fl{\cdot}$ and $\cl{\cdot}$ represent the floor and ceiling functions respectively, and $m=\fl{N_M/2}$.
-To make the figures be placed in a similar scale, we also obtain the energy of the spin excitation bound state when a single fermion is placed at position $(m,m,m)$, and subtract this energy to the two fermions and plot it.
-In this Figure, we choose the parameters such that the inequalities $(a-e)$ are satisfied and obtain Coulomb repulsion between fermions for $N_M=200$.
+In Figure~3a we calculate the energy of the bound state of the spin excitation as a function on the interfermionic separation.
+We use exact diagonalization of $H_M(\{\jj\})$ for two fermions at positions $(m- \cl{r/(2a)},m,m)$ and $(m+\fl{r/(2a)},m,m)$.
+To calculate the constant energy shift $C$, we also obtain the energy of the spin excitation bound state when a single fermion is placed at position $(m,m,m)$, and subtract it from the energy of the two fermions.
+In this Figure, we choose the parameters such that the inequalities (5,8-11) are satisfied and obtain Coulomb repulsion between fermions for $N_M=200$.

-To plot the molecular potential of Fig.~3B, that is, calculate the electronic energy, $E(d)$ as a function of the internuclear distance $d$, we center the nuclear potential in positions $\rr_1=(m- \cl{d/2},m+1/2,m)$ and $\rr_2=(m+\fl{d/2},m+1/2,m)$ and obtain the ground state energy using numerical methods that we explain in the next Section.
+To plot the molecular potential of Fig.~3b, that is, to calculate the electronic energy, $E(d)$ as a function of the internuclear distance $d$, we center the nuclear potential in positions $\rr_1=(m- \cl{d/(2a)},m+1/2,m)$ and $\rr_2=(m+\fl{d/(2a)},m+1/2,m)$ and obtain the ground state energy using the numerical methods explained in the next Section.
 Since two electrons are involved, the extracted energy is now shifted by $12t_F$, and finally written in atomic units.
-Notice also, that since we use spinless fermions, we have to restrict to the symmetric subspace of the electronic problem so that we can compare the results to those of the $H_2$ molecule, which is formed for two spins of opposite sign.
+Notice also that, since we use spinless fermions, we have to restrict to the symmetric subspace of the electronic problem so that we can compare the results to those of the $H_2$ molecule, which is formed for two spins of opposite sign.